rycus86/demo-site/src/res/specs/ci.md

-It can automatically start new builds whenever there is a new commit in your *GitHub* project and run it using default settings based on the auto-detected settings but for most use-cases you'll want to have your own build process described in the `.travis.yml` file.
+It can automatically start new builds whenever there is a new commit in your *GitHub* project and run it using default settings based on the auto-detected settings but for most use-cases you'll want to have your own build process described in a `.travis.yml` file.
-You can see my sample [.travis.yml file](https://github.com/rycus86/demo-site/blob/master/.travis.yml) here.
+You can see my [.travis.yml file](https://github.com/rycus86/demo-site/blob/master/.travis.yml) here as an example.

 The main elements in the *YAML* file are:
 - *language*: the main programming language of your project